Feeding HYPP Horses

 • Management: HYPP horses should be turned out as much as possible and/or placed on a regular exercise program.

 Higher fat and calories allow you to feed less than other feeds, and this can lower total potassium as well when you can feed less to maintain body condition.
-These are textured feeds and textured feeds tend to be lower in potassium then pelleted feeds.
+These is a textured feed, and textured feeds tend to be lower in potassium then pelleted feeds.
 We have several halter horse farms that use these products for their show horses with HYPP.
 For pelleted feeds, SafeChoice Original can be a good choice if the horse is N/H and doesn’t have many episodes.
 We do not recommend SafeChoice Original for horses that are H/H and/or have severe or many episodes.
 Some horses on acetazolamide have done well on SafeChoice Original.
 It really depends on the individual horse and the severity of the episodes if any and management is key for HYPP horses as well.

 Keep in mind as well that it will also depend on type of hay you are feeding and percent potassium in hay.